"You'll never know peace": Ebuka's wife fumes as lady curses him over Yemi Cregx

 Big Brother Titans (BBTitans) host, Ebuka Obi-Uchendu, was recently called out by a fan who thought he went too far with his line of questioning for Yemi Cregx during the last Sunday live show.

-The individual went a step further to mention how she has been praying against the host and how he would never know peace until he repairs the damage caused.
+The individual went a step further to mention how she had been praying against the host, saying he would never know peace until he repaired the damage caused.

-However, Ebuka’s wife, Cynthia Obi-Uchendu, came across the post and didn’t find it funny at all.
+However, Ebuka’s wife, Cynthia Obi-Uchendu, came across the post and didn’t find it funny.

 Cynthia clamped down on the troll and went on to mention how viewers often attack her husband after he does their bidding.